IWY iShares Russell Top 200 Growth ETF

 Growth & Forward Outlook

-Projected 12-month EPS growth of 32.1% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
-Zooming out from the valuation discussion, TTM revenue growth of 25.84% pointing to sustained and broad-based revenue growth within the basket, while the estimated 12-month price change of 32.22%, where analyst targets indicate a strong re-rating opportunity from current prices.
+Projected 12-month EPS growth of 28.8% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
+Zooming out from the valuation discussion, TTM revenue growth of 29.91% pointing to sustained and broad-based revenue growth within the basket, while the estimated 12-month price change of -21.75%, where the target profile indicates a negative expected price trajectory.
 Anchoring to reported revenues provides discipline; analyst price targets add context about how the market currently values that operating reality.
 The path to realizing analyst-implied returns runs through revenue execution, margin stability, and a macro environment that doesn't undermine either.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion